Dechea/Fauna-IaC_Action/README.md

 The PAT must have read & write access to the repositories.
 In the case of private repositories you'll want to create a machine user, add the machine user to the repositories that you want to checkout and then generate a token for the machine user.

 ### Domain Driven Repository

-You will run all business logic in one databases, so that you have the full performance power of Fauna and every team has everytime a fully working database with all domains (Theoratically no need anymore for a staging environment).
-But we split the domains on the development side, so your teams can develop and ship features independently.
-Trying to get the best of both worlds.

 #### 1. Create in Fauna the domain relevant databases.